-Scalability: To scale a Hyperconverged Infrastructure a node (server HW) can be added to (or removed from) the existing infrastructure on demand, very easily and quickly, That’s it.
-Also adding a node will add all the resources (CPU, Memory, Network and Storage) at once.
+Scalability: To scale a Hyperconverged Infrastructure, a node (server HW) can be added to (or removed from) the existing infrastructure on demand very easily and quickly, That’s it.
+Also, adding a node will add all the resources (CPU, Memory, Network, and Storage) at once.

-High Availability: Hyperconverged Infrastructure is controlled by software in the virtual machine running in the same cluster, if one server hosting a VM goes down, the features like VMware HA restarts that VM on another server and assure the availability of those VMs.
+High Availability: Hyperconverged Infrastructure is controlled by software in the virtual machine running in the same cluster, if one server hosting a VM goes down, the features like VMware HA restarts that VM on another server and ensure the availability of those VMs.

 Data Protection: In HCI, data is replicated (mirrored and striped) across different hard drives of different servers in the cluster.
-Replication level can be set to 2, 3 or more times as per customer requirement.
-In the case of disk or server failure, data is protected in other location and can be easily recovered after adding the replacement.
+Replication level can be set to 2, 3, or more times as per customer requirement.
+In the case of disk or server failure, data is protected in another location and can be easily recovered after adding the replacement.
 Also, the data of the entire cluster can be replicated to another Disaster Recovery site.
 VMware vSAN uses the vSphere Replication (VR) to replicate the VM data sitting on a vSAN Datastore over the DR site.

-Data Efficiency: Because of its architecture, HCI reduces few networking and storage overheads and provides slightly higher capacity and better IOPS.
+Data Efficiency: Because of its architecture, HCI reduces networking and storage overheads and provides slightly higher capacity and better IOPS.
 VMs can also be deployed using Thin Provisioning so that they consume only the actual needed capacity of storage.

-Operational Simplicity: The management of HCI is too easy as it allows to manage all the operations activities using the same user interface which is used to manage other virtualization operations.
+Operational Simplicity: The management of HCI is too easy as it allows one to manage all the operations activities using the same user interface which is used to manage other virtualization operations.